 - The ‘Arroz de Matanzas’, which is rice cooked with local meat, saffron, and mushrooms

-- For dessert try, ‘La Greixonera’ (a sort of bread pudding) or the cheese tart ‘Flaó Ibicenco’
+- The ‘La Greixonera’ (a sort of bread pudding) or the cheese tart ‘Flaó Ibicenco’ for dessert

-- And for a digestif, try the local herb liqueur, containing a mix of flavors and aromas from plants and fruits.
+- The local herb liqueurs, delicious aperitifs containing a mix of flavors and aromas from plants and fruits

 Ibiza is a relatively small island and the easiest way to get around is by car or scooter.
-You can rent there or bring your own vehicle by ferry from mainland Spain.
-There is also the option to take taxis but be aware that they can be very expensive.
-On the other hand buses in Ibiza are cheap but the frequency varies so make sure you check with the local bus stations, especially if you are planning to visit some of the more remote parts of the island.
-The island has an international airport, the 'Aeroport d' Eivissa', located 7 km southwest of the town of Ibiza (10 min drive).
+You can rent a vehicle there or bring your own vehicle by ferry from mainland Spain.
+There is also the option to take taxis, but be aware that they can be quite expensive.
+On the other hand, buses in Ibiza are affordable, but the frequency varies, so make sure you check with the local bus stations, especially if you are planning to visit some of the more remote parts of the island.
+The island has an international airport, the 'Aeroport d' Eivissa', located 7km southwest of the town of Ibiza (10-min drive).
 During the summer months, there are many flights from mainland Spain and international destinations.

 The island has many accommodation options for all different styles and budgets.
-If you want to have a more relaxing holiday close to nature you can choose the areas of Portinax, Puerto San Miguel, or Cala Llonga.
-The town of Ibiza is a great place to stay if you want to have an authentic experience of island life, while if you want to be at the center of the party life we suggest finding accommodation at Playa d'en Bossa or the coast west of Ibiza town and port.
+If you want to have a more relaxing holiday close to nature, you can choose the areas of Portinax, Puerto San Miguel, or Cala Llonga.
+The town of Ibiza is a great place to stay if you want to have an authentic experience of island life.
+Finally, for those of you who want to be at the center of the party life, we suggest looking for accommodation at Playa d'en Bossa or the coastal area west of the Ibiza town and port.

-Some useful contact numbers for your stay in Ibiza:
+Some useful phone numbers for your stay in Ibiza: